xdan/jodit/src/core/decorators/component/README.md

 # UI Component decorator

-Any UI component inherited from [[UIElement]] must have a component decorator This decorator calls `setStatus('ready')` after the `new UI()` operation All other decorators start their work only when the component is ready to work.
+Every UI component that inherits from the `UIElement` class must have a component decorator.
+This decorator is responsible for calling `setStatus('ready')` after the `new UI()` operation.
+Other decorators will only start their work when the component is ready to function.

 ```typescript
 @component